Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

     </defs>
 </svg>
 {% endhighlight %}
-(find out what xmlns and xmlns:xlink are used for and why they are needed)

-This svg sits within the body of our html.
-There is another approach using [externally referenced svg files](https://css-tricks.com/svg-use-with-external-reference-take-2/). (maybe side note here about our caching).

-I am going to skip over how we got to this point, the svg is produced by our 'icon build system' which I will explore in another post fully, but the build system allows us to dump all of our icons as a single svg into a directory, the build system then collects all of those icons and injects them into the body.
+I am going to skip over how we got to this point where the svgs are already in the body.
+It would be tedious and messy to manage our svg symbols by having them staticly in the body of our html, instead I produce the svg with a 'icon build system' which I will explore in another post, the build system allows me to place all of my icons as a single svg's into a directory, the build system then collects all of those icons and injects them into the body.

-Once we have the symbol injected into our html we can [`use`](linkToSvgUse) our svg's.
-At this point we have not used angular at all (explain the benefits of using angular here).
+Once we have the svg symbols injected into our html we can [`<use>`](https://developer.mozilla.org/en/docs/Web/SVG/Element/use) our svg's.
 {% highlight html %}
 <svg class="icon">
     <use xlink:href="#apartment"></use>
 </svg>
 {% endhighlight %}
 (explain xlink href)

-We are referencing the #apartment svg that is in our svg defs.
-The above example produces <svg class="icon" style="width: 20px; height: 20px; display: inline-block;"><use xlink:href="#apartment"></use></svg>
+We are referencing the 'apartment' svg that is in our svg symbols.
+The above example produces our icon  <svg style="width: 20px; height: 20px; display: inline-block;"><use xlink:href="#apartment"></use></svg>

-Now that we have got how the vanilla version of this icon system works we can sprinkle in some angular.
+Now that we have got how the non-angular version of this icon system works we can begin to build on top with angular.
 We are going to create a angular component which uses a variation of the above html as its template.
 Instead of the hard coded '#apartment' we use a injected string `iconName` from the svgIcon controller.
 {% highlight javascript %}
 .component('svgIcon', {
     template: '<svg class="icon">